Back to Library

 Executive Summary

 Quality sleep is essential for maintaining a healthy A1C.
 Sleeping less than 6 hours per night is linked to increased insulin resistance and higher fasting glucose levels.
 Improving your sleep duration and quality can naturally lower your A1C by reducing the hormones that signal your liver to release sugar overnight.
+If morning numbers keep running high, compare them with the blood sugar to A1C calculator.
+The same pattern often shows up in A1C vs CGM, especially when overnight highs are being missed by finger-prick testing.

 The Biological Link Between Sleep and A1C